 The Camp Chef Explorer 2-Burner is a durable, freestanding stove with excellent flame power and simmering capabilities.
 It is best for medium-to-large sized groups and offers the flexibility to also be used on a table or tailgate.
-Retailing for just $140 (and often available for substantially less), this is a fantastic option for all manner of rugged foodies.
+Retailing for a very approachable price (and often available for substantially less), this is a fantastic option for all manner of rugged foodies.

 Whether you have a table, a tailgate, or just a wide expanse of nature, this large and versatile stove will help you prepare meals with ease.

 With 30,000 BTUs of power per burner, it's no wonder this stove boils efficiently.
 A quart of cold tap water took just 3:40 to boil, landing it right in the middle of our large freestanding models.
 The Camp Chef Pro 60X, our Top Pick for Group Cooking, took just 3 minutes, but the almost identical Stansport Outdoor took 4:15.

 With so much power per burner, the real testing issue for large freestanding models like this one isn't if they can rage, but whether or not they are able to simmer and block the wind effectively.
 Because of this, compact models are often able to boil just as well, if not better.
 For example, our Editors' Choice, the Camp Chef Everest, knocked this test out in 2.5 minutes.

 While higher BTUs certainly help with boiling time, they aren't the only factor.
 Some of our largest and most powerful stoves had slower times because of less wind resistance and more space between the burner and cookware.